lvm/amdgpu-backlight/README.md

 ### sudoers.d

-You might want to create a file named `/etc/sudoers.d/amdgpu-brightness` with this content:
+You might want to create a file named `/etc/sudoers.d/amdgpu-backlight` with this content:

 ```
-YOU localhost = (YOU) NOPASSWD:/path/to/bin/amdgpu-brightness
+YOU ALL = (ALL:ALL) NOPASSWD: /usr/bin/amdgpu-backlight
 ```

 ## Bugs?